daireto/sqlactive/docs/api/inspection-mixin.md

 def settable_relations() -> list[str]
 ```

-> Returns a list of settable (not viewonly) relationship names.
+> Return a list of settable (not viewonly) relationship names.

 > **Examples**